ChandaLab/DISC/docs/Manual.md

 <a id="analyzing_disco_single"></a>
 ### Single Trajectory Analysis

 Trajectories can be analyzed either in or individually at once for a given channel.
 Let's start by analyzing the first trajectory.
-Figure 2: DISC Parameters window
 1. Click "Analyze"
-2. Input the parameters for the DISC algorithm or used the suggested default values
+2. Enter your own parameters for the DISC algorithm or use the suggested default values.
 3. Click "Go"

 The trajectory will be analyzed.
 Black lines appear on the time-trajectory and the histogram plot showing the fit by DISC.
-In addition, a plot to the right will appear showing the total number of states found and the overall best number of states.
+If any agglomerative clustering was performed, an additional plot will appear to the right of the histogram showing the total number of states found and the overall best number of states.

 *Note: Deciding which parameters to use will depend on the sort of data you are analyzing.
 We will provide better benchmarks as DISC gains more use.
 For now, it is valuable to try different parameters and see what appears to work best.*